Nichiren Buddhism: Development of the major lineages

-Nikkō Shonin, Nichirō, and Nisshō were the core of the Minobu (also known as the Nikō or Kuon-ji) monryu or school.
+Nikkō Shōnin, Nichirō, and Nisshō were the core of the Minobu (also known as the Nikō or Kuon-ji) monryu or school.
 Nikō became the second chief abbot of Minobu (Nichiren is considered by this school to be the first).
 Nichirō's direct lineage was called the Nichirō or Hikigayatsu monryu.
 Nisshō's lineage became the Nisshō or Hama monryu.
 Nitchō formed the Nakayama lineage but later returned to become a follower of Nikkō.
-Nichiji, originally another follower of Nikkō, eventually traveled to the Asian continent (ca. 1295) on a missionary journey and some scholarship suggests he reached northern China, Manchuria, and possibly Mongolia.
-Kuon-ji Temple in Mount Minobu eventually became the head temple of today's Nichiren Shū, the largest branch among traditional schools, encompassing the schools and temples tracing their origins to Nikō, Nichirō, Nisshō, Nitchō, and Nichiji.
+Nichiji, originally another follower of Nikkō, eventually traveled to the Asian continent (c.
+1295) on a missionary journey and some scholarship suggests he reached northern China, Manchuria, and possibly Mongolia.
+Kuon-ji in Mount Minobu eventually became the head temple of today's Nichiren Shū, the largest branch among traditional schools, encompassing the schools and temples tracing their origins to Nikō, Nichirō, Nisshō, Nitchō, and Nichiji.
 The lay and/or new religious movements Reiyūkai, Risshō Kōsei Kai, and Nipponzan-Myōhōji-Daisanga stem from this lineage.

 Nikkō left Kuon-ji in 1289 and became the founder of what was to be called the Nikkō monryu or lineage.
-He founded a center at the foot of Mount Fuji which would later be known as the Taisekiji temple of Nichiren Shōshū.
+He founded a center at the foot of Mount Fuji which would later be known as the Taiseki-ji temple of Nichiren Shōshū.
 Soka Gakkai is the largest independent lay organization that shares roots with this lineage.

 Fault lines between the various Nichiren groups crystallized over several issues: